Mazar42/medievalKeybordGame/README.md

 Simply open it in VScode and use LiveServer to display it in a browser.

-The game is meant for people who experience diffculties hadling digital devices.
+The game is meant for people who experience diffculties handling digital devices.

 It is meant to make one use keyboard and mouse in a simple fashion.